miriamelia/MQG4AI/README.md

 - All *Lifecycle* stages need to be outlined in more detail for a generalizable design decision-making structure (generalizable Collection-QGs)
 - The Leaf-QG-format needs to be tested for applicability from different stages than *Development*, and specifically for the *Representation*-Dimension
-- QG-naming, -tagging, and the configurable pull version needs to be implemented, tested, and possibly refined
+- QG-naming, -tagging, and the configurable pull version needs to be implemented, tested, and possibly refined for MQG4DK and MQG4A scenarios
 - *AI System*, and *Risk Management*-sections need to be completed with high-risk AI information
 - Transfer this exemplary MQG4AI-template information structure to a web-application interface for usability, including a solid backend structure

+> Possibly, depending on design decisions and how close they correspond to other design decisions, leaf-QGs may be appended to leaf-QGs (or leaf-/collection-QG hypbrids may be designed).
+For instance, model configuration is closely linked to hyperparameters and the definition process of e.g. the loss function can be captured as a single leaf-QG it could be reasonable to append that leaf-QG to the corresponding leaf-QG model configuration.
+The definition of the loss-function can be based on different template versions that capture the empirical results.
+Therefore, towards practical applicability of MQG4AI, it is crucial to implement its building blocks in a customizable and flexible manner so that they can be organized in a reasonable manner by the respective staleholder, reflecting the chosen approach to lifecycle design.

 Once the template is refined and its design tested, decentralized AI design-knowledge contributions in form of MQG4DK Leaf-QGs to a prepared generalizable template-skeleton that comprises generlaizable *Lifecycle* Collection-QGs are possible, following the proposed TAI-centered workflow, if: